tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_X120e.md

  At this point the fan will still be safely under the system's control.
-You can either directly modify the values in /proc/acpi/ibm (NOT RECOMMENDED. e.g. 'echo level 1 > /proc/acpi/ibm/fan') or install a fan control daemon such as [thinkfan].
+You can either directly modify the values in /proc/acpi/ibm (NOT RECOMMENDED. e.g. 'echo level 1 > /proc/acpi/ibm/fan') or install a fan control daemon such as thinkfan from the AUR.

 Suspend and hibernation
 -----------------------